Sturmtiger/KnowledgeCitadel/Inbox/Single responsibility principle (SRP).md

 >A class should have one and only one reason to change. - Robert Martin

-Ask yourself a question "What the class is responsible for?", if you find yourself saying "and" that indicates your class breaks SRP.
+Ask yourself a question "What the class/component/microservice is responsible for?", if your answer includes the word "and" you're most likely breaking SRP.

 ## Frequency and Effects of Changes
 Requirements may change over time.